virtualrobotix/vrbrain_nuttx/NuttX/nuttx/configs/sim/README.txt

 (/dev/net/tun) to emulate an Ethernet NIC, but I never got it correctly integrated with the NuttX networking (I probably should try using raw sockets instead).

-Update:  Max Holtzberg reports to me that the tap device actually does work properly, but not in an NSH configuration because of stdio operations freeze the simulation.

 X11 Issues
 ----------
 There is an X11-based framebuffer driver that you can use exercise the NuttX graphics